Learn

 What is the source for the rates shown on CD Valet®?

-We attempt to report the highest online and local payers.
+We attempt to report the highest number of online and local payers.
 If a financial institution’s rates are consistently amongst the highest but are not showing up on CD Valet®, or if they have a scheduled campaign, please Contact Us and we will consider adding them to our survey and CD Valet®.

 Are rates shown on CD Valet® guaranteed?